roadrunner-server/roadrunner-docs/docs/en/app-server/cli.md

   the `http.address` configuration key from the `.rr.yaml` file.
 - `-p` - creates a `.pid` file to use with the rr stop command later.
 This can be useful when you want to run RoadRunner in the background mode.
+- `-e` or `--enable-experimental` - enables experimental features.
+This option is useful when you want to test new features that are not yet available in the stable release.

 ## Stopping the Server